calvincgee/connect-four-game/README.md

 ## Usage

-Clone the gir repo and run the java file found here.
-To play a game, open command line to the main directory and run java play.
-This will by default create a game between a human player and CalvinAI.
-Enjoy!
+Clone the gir repo and run the java file found in the main folder.
+By default, a game will be created between a human player and CalvinAI.

+## Configuration

+To alter game modes, open the java file.